RaphaelTeo/Telepathy-Q1/README.md

 Environment Setup:

-1. Create new virtual environment with VSC and venv
+1. Create new virtual environment with venv
 2. Activate with .venv\scripts\activate
-3. Install required packages with pip install --target=Lib\site-packages pandas
+3. Install required packages

-Packages:
-- pandas
+⋅⋅* pandas

 ## Understanding and Assumptions